divmgl/nwire/packages/nwire/README.md

 ![Tests](https://github.com/divmgl/nwire/actions/workflows/tests.yml/badge.svg)

-`nwire` is a package that provides simplified dependency injection in Node.js.
+`nwire` is a dependency injection container with a strongly-typed fluent API that makes it easier to write large type-safe applications.

 ```tsx
 import { Container, Service } from "nwire"